Skip to main content

 Exhibition of a draft Development Control Plan and draft Planning Agreement (Canterbury Bankstown Council)

-The draft Development Control Plan will provide detailed planning objectives and development controls to guide the future development on the site to ensure good planning and design outcomes, and minimise environmental impacts on the surrounding area.
+The Draft Development Control Plan (DCP) will provide detailed planning objectives and development controls to guide the future development on the site to ensure good planning and design outcomes and minimise environmental impacts on the surrounding area.

-The draft Planning Agreement has yet to be finalised and Council will continue to hold discussions with the proponent regarding the final details to be contained in the draft Planning Agreement.
-In accordance with the Council’s Community Participation Plan, the draft Planning Agreement will be made available for comment for 28 days.
-The public will have an opportunity to comment on the final version of the draft Planning Agreement when it is published on this website.
+In adherence to the Council's Community Participation Plan, the Draft DCP and PA will be made available for comment for 28 days.
+During this period, The public will have an opportunity to comment on the revised draft version of the draft DCP and PA when it is published on Have Your Say.

 Timeline